planetfederal/django-exchange-themes/README.md

 django-exchange-themes is an appearance application that allows administrators the ability to select a predefined theme or customize their own theme.

+The license for this matches the license found for [colorfield](https://github.com/h3/django-colorfield), which is BSD License and listed in the classifiers section of setup.py.
+The author has also been added to the setup.py of django-exchange-themes.

 ## Installation
 1. pip install
 ```